 Written job descriptions are prepared for each position at BRHS and are disseminated to each employee.
 A job description describes the functions, requirements and qualifications for each staff position.
-Each job will be evaluated at least three times per year based upon each employee's success in implementing their individual job description through their employment.
+Each staff person will be evaluated after the first 90 days of employment and at least once per year thereafter based upon each employee's success in implementing their individual job description through their employment.
 Supervisors may not change required qualifications documented in a job description without approval from the Executive Director.

-Three scheduled evaluations will occur at the beginning of the PHS school calendar year, mid-year and year end.
-The evaluations include a self-evaluation, supervisor's evaluations and employee's evaluation providing program feedback, program improvement and training requests.
-Peer evaluations and observations may be scheduled in addition to the three evaluations depending upon job descriptions.
+Staff are also provided a self-evaluation providing opportunity for program feedback, program improvement and training requests.
+Peer evaluations and observations may also be scheduled in addition to the annual evaluations depending upon job descriptions.
 Evaluations may be conducted in collaboration with HR/Payroll systems.